wtplant/DAML_time_tracker/README.md

+#### This is a DAML app:
+DAML is smart contract language for multi party applications.
+DAML contracts/apps can be deployed to interact with centralized databases as well as select blockchain networks.
+DAML syntax is based on and is similar to the Haskell programing language.
+DAML differes from Solidity smart contracts in many ways, you can read more about how they stack up [here](https://blog.logrocket.com/daml-vs-solidity-choose-smart-contract-language/)

+You can access the DAML docs at https://docs.daml.com/.
+Additoinally a good resource for updated information about the platform can befound on their forum [here](https://discuss.daml.com/).

 # Time Tracker Application

 ### Develop a time tracker application that makes it possible for a user to track time they have spent on various tasks.